Doullens Conference: A secret

-Foch’s request for a title was immediately approved by both the English and French governments.
-Prime Minister Clemenceau says the word, "Commander" was a problem for the English (General Haig's title was, "Commander in Chief, British Expeditionary Forces"), so at the suggestion of General Smuts, Foch's title was always translated by the English as "General in Chief".
+Foch's request for a title was immediately approved by both the British and French governments.
+Prime Minister Clemenceau says the word, "Commander" was a problem for the British (General Haig's title was, "Commander in Chief, British Expeditionary Forces"), so at the suggestion of General Smuts, Foch's title was always translated by the British as "General in Chief".

-In all of recorded history, only one other general wrote his own promotion order and gave himself a title, and that general was Napoleon Bonaparte.
-On May 18, 1804, Napoleon declared himself Emperor of France, and in December he crowned himself in front of the Pope and a large audience.
-Given the historical differences between England and France, and the possibility that a French General in overall charge of the Western Front, which included five English Armies, might not be received well by the English people, it is possible that those who attended the Doullens Conference conspired not to tell the entire truth about what took place.
+In all of recorded history, only one other general, Napoleon Bonaparte, wrote his own promotion order and gave himself a title.
+On May 18, 1804, Napoleon declared himself Emperor of France, and in December he had himself crowned in front of the Pope and a large audience.
+Given the historical differences between Britain and France, and the possibility that a French General in overall charge of the Western Front, which included five British Armies, might not be received well by the British people, it is possible that those who attended the Doullens Conference conspired not to tell the entire truth about what took place.

-Even respected author B.H.
-Liddell-Hart said about Foch in 1931, "Like Napoleon at Notre Dame, he was about to crown himself."
+Even respected author B. H. Liddell-Hart said about Foch in 1931, "Like Napoleon at Notre Dame, he was about to crown himself."